-Today, the Salieri Complex is referred as the enviousness of ordinary people toward talented ones.
-Although common people work so hard, talented people can reach an “original” results in a much shorter time than themselves.The Salieri Complex goes back to Italian musician Antonio Salieri who was alleged to being so jealous of his contemporary Amadeus Mozart.
+The Salieri Complex or salieri syndrome refer to the extreme enviousness of ordinary people toward talented ones.
+Although common people work so hard, talented people can reach an “original” results in a much shorter time.The Salieri Complex goes back to Italian musician Antonio Salieri who was alleged to being so jealous of his contemporary composer, Amadeus Mozart.
 However, considering historical facts, such huge jealousy of Salieri toward Mozart may be unlikely.

 Salieri also trained Schubert, and taught vocal technique to Beethoven.
 He was friends with Gluck for a while.
 They wrote the “les danaides” together.

 When the piece was first represented in Paris in 1784, the names of both composers were hung side by side on the door of the operas, which was a huge success.

 The confusion may be wide spread due to the film of Amadeus.
-In the film, Salieri was represented as was insanely jealous of Mozart’s talent and claimed to have murdered him.
+In the film, Salieri was represented as was insanely jealous of Mozart’s talent.
+He was claimed to have murdered him.

-While the film is so inaccurate, historically speaking, its success as a movie and influence is valid.
+While the film is so inaccurate, historically speaking, its success as a movie and its influence is valid.

 To find out similar topics, please check culture